Turns out your ‘low carb’ snack may not be as low carb as you thought…

 My go-to nut for snacking, the walnut is the only nut – and one of the few plant-based foods – that contains omega-3, an essential fatty acid (meaning we need to obtain it from our diets).
 Amongst its many benefits, omega-3 plays an important role in cognitive function (fitting, seeing that the walnut is shaped like a brain), and bringing down inflammation in the body.

-If you’re not a fan of oily fish (read: tuna, salmon and sardines), which is the richest food source of omega-3, then walnuts are the nut to be snacking on…and if you find raw walnuts too bitter, dry-toast them in a pan (or dry-roast in the oven), as this helps remove the bitterness.
+If you’re not a fan of oily fish (read: tuna, salmon and sardines), which is the richest food source of omega-3, then walnuts are the nut to be snacking on…they are also super yummy toasted in the press toaster for a few minutes.

 1. Brazil Nuts